- What is TIPSTER?

 technologies for text handling, such as text retrieval, summarization, and the extraction of

 factual information from documents.
 The project successfully concluded in 1998.
-The TIPSTER web site

 - TREC was initially started as one of three metrics-based evaluations within the TIPSTER program (MUC and SUMMAC being the other two evaluations).
 The first sets of documents used in TREC, Disks 1--3, were obtained through the TIPSTER program, and are frequently called the TIPSTER disks.
 Despite the official conclusion of the TIPSTER program, the TREC conferences will continue.